thingsboard/thingsboard.github.io/docs/samples/analytics/spark-integration-with-thingsboard.md

 ##### Timeseries data filter

 Each device connected to Thingsboard may upload multiple telemetry keys simultaneously on independently.
-In some use cases you may need to process only certain sub-set of the data.
+In some use cases, you may need to process only a certain sub-set of the data.
 We will use telemetry data filter to achieve this.

 The filter expression below validates that **windSpeed** telemetry is present in the processed message.